 Vince DiMaggio was named station manager for CJAY, and Wes Erickson became program director.

 On January 11, the CRTC renewed CJAY-FM's licence until September 30, 1985.
 The renewal included rebroadcast transmitters: Banff CJAY-FM-1 and Lake Louise CJAY-FM-2.

 The licences for CJAY-FM-2 Lake Louise and CJAY-FM-3 Invermere (British Columbia) were renewed.
-These transmitters are not owned by CFCN Communications.
-CJAY-FM-2 is operated by the Lake Louise Community Association and CJAY-FM-3 is operated by the Invermere District Television Co.
-Ltd. They are radicocummunication distribution undertakings licenced to distribute, in non-encrypted mode, the programs of CJAY-FM.
+These transmitters were not owned by CFCN Communications.
+CJAY-FM-2 was operated by the Lake Louise Community Association and CJAY-FM-3 was operated by the Invermere District Television Co.
+Ltd. They were radicocommunication distribution undertakings licenced to distribute, in non-encrypted mode, the programs of CJAY-FM.

 Edward W. Chapman was appointed chairman of the board of directors, CFCN Communications Ltd.

 News supervisor Doug Anderson left CJAY for CFAC.

 On August 10, CFCN Communications Ltd. was given approval to purchase CJAY-FM-3 Invermere (a rebroadcaster of CJAY Calgary), from Invermere District Television Co.
 Ltd. CFCN Communications had been providing the capital costs necessary for the maintenance of this rebroadcaster for several years.

 Gary Rozak became CJAY's news director.